maxim-eyengue/MLOps-Zoomcamp-2025/04_deployment/notebooks/course/4.5_batch/README.md

 ## Batch deployment

-* Turn the notebook for training a model into a notebook for applying the model
-* Turn the notebook into a script
-* Clean it and parametrize
+The training notebook is turned into a [scoring notebook](./score.ipynb) that applies the model.
+This notebook is then converted to a [script](./score.py), to be cleaned and parameterized.